VIJAYG4/social-media-app/README.md

 - added register and login functionality with user input validation
 - Authentication middleware & create & delete posts
 - create and delete comments, like/unlike posts, subscription for new post
-- finished the server-side setup(graphql)
+- finished the server-side APIs(graphql)
 - client-side(reactjs): semantic-ui and routes
+- display posts

 ## TODO:
--display posts
+- login and register pages
+- authentication context